Explore Collections Explore The Collections

 Notes

-Drawing 29 is a copy of drawing 13 with slight alterations.
-As with drawings 30 to 32, it closely resembles the executed design in all areas except for the Waiting Room Court.
-The Court is shown with a colonnade and, in drawings 29 to 31, the south-west corner is rounded and includes a window.
+This drawing, SM volume 73/16, SM volume 73/18 and SM volume 73/20 closely resemble the executed design in all areas except for the Waiting Room Court.
+In all four drawings the Court is shown with a colonnade while the south-west corner is rounded and includes a window.
 Sited between the old and new buildings, the Court's design had to reconcile the axis of the existing buildings with the juxtaposing aligment of the new wing (which are all squared with the new loggia).

 A closet beside the Princes Street entrance contained a windlass for shutting the door.
 A windlass is a simple pully system for hoisting heavy objects.
 A rope is coiled around a cylinder mounted on a wooden frame, with a crank at one end for the winding and unwinding of the rope.
-The windlass usually occured on construction sites as an important machine for raising masonry and building materials (see SM 69/12 drawing 64 in 2:9) but it was also used, as shown in drawing 29, for sliding an iron door into place over the Princes Street entrance.
+The windlass usually occured on construction sites as an important machine for raising masonry and building materials (see SM 69/12) but it was also used, as shown in SM volume 73/16, for sliding an iron door into place over the Princes Street entrance.

 Literature